zhangchiqing/maybell/README.md

+maybell is a lightweight library that provides functions to fight against `undefined`.

-Installation
+## Installation
 ```
 $ npm install maybell
 ```

-maybell is a lightweight library that provides functions to fight against `undefined`.

 ## API